GRIDAPPSD/gridappsd-python/README.md

 ## Installation

-The recommended installation of `gridappsd-python` is in a seperate virtual environment.
+The recommended installation of `gridappsd-python` is in a separate virtual environment.
 Executing the following will create an environment called `griddapps-env`.

 ```shell
 python3 -m venv gridappsd-env
 ```

-Sourcing the gridappsd-env puts the newly created python environment in scope for use.
+Sourcing the gridappsd-env activates the newly created python environment.

 ```shell
 source gridappsd-env/bin/activate
 ```

-Upgrade pip to the latest (some packages require 19.0+ version of pip)
+Upgrade pip to the latest (some packages require 19.0+ version of pip).

 ```shell
 python -m pip --upgrade pip
 ```

-Install `gridappsd-python` and its dependencies in the virtual environment
+Install the latest `gridappsd-python` and its dependencies in the virtual environment.

 ```shell
 pip install gridappsd-python